The Power of Prosecutors

 Prosecutors have used their power to pack jails and prisons.
 And it has taken decades, billions of dollars, and thousands of laws to turn the United States into the largest incarcerator in the world.
 But did you know that prosecutors also have the power to dismantle this machine — even without changing a single law?

-This video series, presented by the ACLU Campaign for Smart Justice and Brooklyn Defender Services, shows how prosecutors can single-handedly transform the broken American criminal justice system.
+This video series, presented by the ACLU Campaign for Smart Justice and In Defense Of, a project of Brooklyn Defender Services, shows how prosecutors can single-handedly transform the broken American criminal justice system.

 Featuring DeRay McKesson (civil rights activist), Nina Morrison (The Innocence Project), Baratunde Thurston (Author and Comedian), Adam Foss (a former prosecutor), Scott Hechinger (Brooklyn Defender Services), John Pfaff (professor and author of Locked In), Josie Duffy-Rice (Fair Punishment Project), and Brandon Buskey (ACLU).

 Prosecutors have the power to flood jails and prisons, ruin lives, and deepen racial disparities with the stroke of a pen.
 But they also have the discretion to do the opposite.
 This video explores the power of prosecutors to continue to drive mass incarceration — or end it.